<?xml version="1.0" encoding="utf-8" ?>

 vision for filament geometry — the flat schema can extend additively

-without breaking existing queries or models.
-The gap analysis is not
+without breaking existing queries.
+The gap analysis is not a

-a criticism of the schema’s completeness: <bold>the features we
+criticism of the schema’s completeness: <bold>the features we cannot

-cannot measure today are, in many cases, the features that would
+measure today are, in many cases, the features that most limit a

 </sec>